GabeScott/standard-works-vault/General Conference/1997 April - Our Testimony to the World.md

 # Our Testimony to the World

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the April session of the 1997 General Conference*

+>*God is at the helm.
+We will seek His direction.
+We will listen to the still, small voice of revelation.
+And we will go forward as He directs.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1997/04/our-testimony-to-the-world?lang=eng)